rust-lang/book/src/ch04-01-ownership.md

 ```

 But this is too much ceremony and a lot of work for a concept that should be
 common.
-Luckily for us, Rust has a feature for this concept, and it’s what the
+Luckily for us, Rust has a feature for this concept: references.
-next section is about.